• Skip to primary navigation

 What is fry sauce

 It is a simple condiment or should I say dipping sauce served with French fries.
 It is made with mayonnaise, ketchup and other ingredients of choice.
-This is one of the reasons I love this sauce as it is versatile and can be customised to taste.
+This is one of the reasons I love this sauce as it is versatile and can be customized to taste.

 Fry sauce originated from Utah but this Nigerian, Manchester girl and her family love it just like the Americans do.